starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Empty launcher
 - Try logging out and back in, or reset the launcher by pressing Ctrl+Shift+Alt+R
-- Wine >=10.17 may cause launcher rendering issues.
-The launcher may be empty or only show the background video, music may work, and buttons are invisible.
-  - Use the [LUG Helper](/Tips-and-Tricks#how-to-add-a-wine-runner) to install a LUG-Wine runner `10.16` or `10.15`.
+- Wine v10.17 caused launcher rendering issues.
+Use the [LUG Helper](/Tips-and-Tricks#how-to-add-a-wine-runner) to install a different LUG-Wine runner version.
 - If using the Cosmic DE beta, this is a [known issue](https://github.com/pop-os/cosmic-epoch/issues/2368).
 Try using the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper)'s `Open Wine prefix configuration` option in the Maintenance menu to turn on virtual desktop mode.